HowProgrammingWorks/Reusable/Exercises.md

 ## Identifiers

-1. Define varible to store your name.
+1. Define variable to store your name.
 2. Define constant to store your birth year.
 3. Prepare function to print greeting with single argument.
 4. Call function passing value.